auth0/angular-jwt/README.md

 Note that you only need to provide the domain.
 Protocols (ex: `http://`) and port numbers should be omitted.

 You can also specify the domain using a regular expression.
+Regular expressions specified as a string will be compared as a string.

 ```js
 angular